Last updated on November 25th, 2020

 It’s like killing two birds with one stone, along with plenty of protein, you get the fibre too.

-The fibre present on lentils contains the good bacteria in your colon, which promotes a healthy gut.
-There are several diseases in which lentils can help, such as excess body weight, heart disease, diabetes, and cancers.
+The fibre present in lentils contains good bacteria in your colon, which promotes a healthy gut.
+There are several diseases which lentils can help with, such as excess body weight, heart disease, diabetes, and cancers.

 Some other vital nutrients present in lentils are folate, iron, and magnesium.